IntuitionLabs

 Policy Context: Notably, in December 2024 CMS announced agreements with Vertex (and Cambridge-based Bluebird Bio) to pay for gene therapies based on outcomes ([67]).
 Vertex’s two lentiviral CF treatments are prime candidates for this model, spreading their high cost over patient results.
 This federal move helps stabilize revenue streams for such therapies, a positive for innovative firms in MA.

 Implications: Vertex exemplifies a mature biotech firm in Boston that has translated years of local science into sustained growth and global impact.
-It demonstrates how core psychosocial diseases (rare genetic illnesses) remain a niche where Boston excels.
-Its success (revenue of $10+B per year ([55])) also attracts continued investment into Massachusetts (e.g. funding Vertex-run accelerators, university partnerships).
+It demonstrates how rare genetic illnesses remain a niche where Boston excels.
+Its success (revenue now approaching $13B per year) attracts continued investment into Massachusetts (e.g. funding Vertex-run accelerators, university partnerships).
+The Casgevy gene therapy launch — despite slow initial patient uptake — represents a landmark for the region's CRISPR ecosystem.
 In the local cluster, Vertex is often cited alongside Biogen as an anchor tenant that provides stability and draws talent.

 Takeda/Shire (Cambridge): Global Pharma in the Cluster